 - Establish a permanent task force across energy, air, and water funding entities as a clearinghouse for program information and processes.
-(Short, Mid Term) - Negotiate and implement a memorandum of understanding to coordinate program goals, design and funding across funding entities.
-(Short, Mid, Long Term) - Work with and through the governor's office and legislature to avoid legislative and regulatory conflicts within the sector.
-(Short, Mid, Long Terms)
+(Near Term) - Negotiate and implement a memorandum of understanding to coordinate program goals, design and funding across funding entities.
+(Near, Short Terms and ongoing) - Work with and through the governor's office and legislature to avoid legislative and regulatory conflicts within the sector.
+(Near Term and ongoing)

 Strategy 5: Process Energy Intensity.
-Foster advances in equipment efficiency and improvement of management practices to reduce energy consumption for irrigation pumping, process natural gas, and refrigeration throughout California's agricultural sector.
+Foster advances in equipment efficiency and improvement of management practices to reduce energy consumption for irrigation pumping and onsite water management, process natural gas, and refrigeration throughout California's agricultural sector.